-Resident Evil 7 Cracked Already: Is Denuvo Broken For Good?
+‘Resident Evil 7’ Cracked Already: Is Denuvo Broken For Good?

 The hacking group CPY claimed credit for the crack, shattering Denuvo, a previously ironclad security and digital rights management (DRM) platform.
 Just a year ago when Denuvo first broke onto the scene, it was declared so unbreakable that several hacking collectives took a break from even attempting to crack the games.
 However, in the time since, over 20 Denuvo protected games have been cracked by CPY and other groups.

 The reason this crack is so newsworthy is the speed of the crack.
 Denuvo uses checkpoints in the game’s code to implement its security, and each game has the checkpoints installed at different sections of code.
-With as huge as a AAA game’s code can be, finding these triggers was considered to be time consuming.
+With as huge as a AAA game’s code can be, finding these triggers was considered to be time-consuming.
 Hackers had to manually search through code to find one or two lines of concealed code to remove the copyright protection.

 According to the site TorrentFreak, CPY described how they were able to crack the games so quickly.